International research team solves theory of how diamonds formed inside protoplanets.

 It is estimated that over 10 million asteroids are circling the Earth in the asteroid belt.
 They are relics from the early days of our solar system, when our planets formed out of a large cloud of gas and dust rotating around the sun.
 When asteroids are cast out of orbit, they sometimes plummet towards Earth as meteoroids.
 If they are big enough, they do not burn up completely when entering the atmosphere and can be found as meteorites.
 The geoscientific study of such meteorites makes it possible to draw conclusions not only about the evolution and development of planets in the solar system but also their extinction.

-Together with scientists from Italy, the USA, Russia, Saudi Arabia, Switzerland, and the Sudan, researchers from Goethe University have now found the largest diamonds ever discovered in ureilites from Morocco and the Sudan and analyzed them in detail.
-Apart from the diamonds of up to several 100 micrometers in size, numerous nests of diamonds on just nanometre scale as well as nanographite were found in the ureilites.
-Closer analyses showed that what are known as londsdalite layers exist in the nanodiamonds, a modification of diamonds that only occurs through sudden, very high pressure.
+Together with scientists from Italy, the USA, Russia, Saudi Arabia, Switzerland, and Sudan, researchers from Goethe University have now found the largest diamonds ever discovered in ureilites from Morocco and Sudan and analyzed them in detail.
+Apart from the diamonds of up to several 100 micrometers in size, numerous nests of diamonds on just nanometer scale as well as nanographite were found in the ureilites.
+Closer analyses showed that what is known as lonsdaleite layers exist in the nanodiamonds, a modification of diamonds that only occurs through sudden, very high pressure.
 Moreover, other minerals (silicates) in the ureilite rocks under examination displayed typical signs of shock pressure.
 In the end, it was the presence of these larger diamonds together with nanodiamonds and nanographite that led to the breakthrough.